5 Common Workplace Accidents and How To Prevent Them!

 Slips, Trips and Falls

 These have the risk of being able to happen in almost any environment.
-The Health and Safety (HSE) have reported that every year there are thousands of workers that gain injuries that are from a slip, trip or fall.
+The Health and Safety (HSE) have reported that every year there are thousands of workers that gain injuries that are from a slip, trip or fall and that’s not just on a building site, these injuries can take place in Office environments too.
 They have said that most of the injuries could have been avoided by managing the working areas, such as stairwells and footpaths.

 There must be adequate training provided if the employee is to use lifting equipment.
 When they have completed the training they must have a test and must pass the test, this is to ensure they going to lift the material safely.

 The employer of the business has the responsibility to carry out a noise risk assessment and they must provide the appropriate personal protection equipment if it is necessary.

 Click here to see our range of ear protection.